Elements-Agency/benjaminjyoung/content/artwork/fissure/index.md

 ---
+date: 2024-02-27
 title: Fissure
 description: Fissure is a monochromatic abstract watercolor painting, that I just felt like expressing in a painting one evening.
+alt: The abstract painting depicts a stark, earth-toned fissure with its reflection, conveying a sense of division or a singular broad crack.
 author: Benjamin J. Young

-date: 2024-02-27
+featured: false
+popularity: 999
 ratio: landscape
-alt: The abstract painting depicts a stark, earth-toned fissure with its reflection, conveying a sense of division or a singular broad crack.
-images: ['painting.jpg']
-videos: []

 type: Painting
 medium: Watercolor
 material: Hot Press Cotton Paper
 category: Semiabstract
 subject: Abstract
 size:

+aliases: [/fissure]
+images: ['painting.jpg']
+videos: []
 tags: [broad crack, watercolor paint, semiabstract, cracking abstract, running accents, broad stokes, earthy tone]
-featured: false
-aliases: [/fissure]
 ---

 The **Fissure** abstract watercolor painting presents a compelling visual metaphor for a broad crack, rendered in a monochromatic palette that evokes the natural variance of earth and stone.
 The central darkened swath divides the canvas, reminiscent of a chasm or fault line, with its mirror image below suggesting a reflection in water or a shadowy echo in the depths.
 The textural gradation and the fluidity of the medium's application enhance the sense of organic formation and erosion.
 Despite the simplicity of its color scheme, the painting is rich in texture and depth, conveying a powerful sense of both fragility and enduring natural forces at play.
 The artwork engages the viewer in an exploration of symmetry and asymmetry, surface and depth, solidity and void, evoking the unpredictable beauty of natural fissures.